sophiecchen/reversi/README.md

 By Sophie Chen

-This repository is the Reversi game made in 2018, run on Tkinter.
+This repository is the Reversi game, made in 2018 and run on Tkinter.